NStar Articles

 Midshipman Blog Image

-The title of Midshipman has its roots in the Royal Navy.
-Dating back to the 1600s, this category of rank was filled with experienced deckhands promoted to work a specific location amid ships, usually between the main and mizzen masts.
-Over the next two centuries, the position of Midshipman evolved to become the rank given to officer candidates.
+It’s an uncommon word, and many wonder about its origins.
+“What is a midshipman?”
+We’re here to provide some context.
+The title of midshipman has its roots in the Royal Navy.
+Dating back to the 1600s, this category of rank was filled with experienced deckhands promoted to work a specific location amidships, usually between the main and mizzen masts, hence the “mid” term.
+Over the next two centuries, the position of midshipman eventually evolved to become the rank given to officer candidates.

-Following the Royal Navy’s example, the United States Navy also implemented the rank of Midshipman for those in training to become naval officers.
-Preferring an apprenticeship system to train its officers, it wasn’t until the planned mutiny during the Somers Affair in 1842 that it became clear that the system for training officers was deficient and a change was required.
-Secretary of the Navy George Bancroft created a school for the training of naval officers and in 1845 the grounds of Fort Severn in Annapolis were selected to become home to what would become known as the United States Naval Academy.
-Students at the Academy were initially known as cadet midshipmen, and would be promoted to the rank of Ensign upon graduation.
+Following the Royal Navy’s example, the United States Navy adopted this term and implemented the rank of midshipman for those who were in training to become naval officers.
+First preferring an apprenticeship system to train its officers, it wasn’t until the planned mutiny and ensuing fallout from the Somers Affair in 1842 that it became clear to the U.S. Navy their current system for training officers was in dire need of a change.
+Secretary of the Navy George Bancroft created a school to train naval officers, and in 1845 the grounds of Fort Severn in Annapolis were home to what we now know as the U.S. Naval Academy (USNA).
+Students at the Academy were initially known as Passed Midshipmen until the Class of 1912 which was the first USNA class to graduate as Ensigns.

-The second oldest of the five United States Service Academies, the United States Naval Academy (USNA) has grown into an expansive site covering almost 339 acres and is home to more than 4,500 midshipmen.
-With a population similar to a small town, a large number of facilities and services have been put into place to support this prestigious institution and facilitate learning.
+The second oldest of the five United States Service Academies after West Point, the USNA has grown into an expansive site covering almost 339 acres and is now home to more than 4,400 midshipmen.
+With a population rivaling a small town, a large number of facilities and services have been put into place to support this prestigious institution.

-Midshipmen at the USNA will also need to visit the barber more often than a traditional college student to ensure that their haircut remains within regulations.
-Conveniently located right in the basement of Bancroft Hall, the USNA Barber Shop offers unlimited hair services available by appointment or as walk-ins for when a little free time is suddenly found.
+Midshipmen at USNA also need to visit the barber more often than a traditional college student to ensure their haircut remains within regulations.
+Conveniently located in the basement of Bancroft Hall, the USNA Barber Shop offers unlimited hair services available by appointment or as walk-ins.

-With as much time as they spend on their feet, footwear takes a beating.
-Midshipmen can save both time and money by heading to the basement of Bancroft Hall and visiting the Cobbler Shop.
-Whatever abuse the shoes have been subjected to, chances are the cobblers can fix it.
-From rips to complete sole replacements, the cobbler shop is fully equipped to handle the task.
+With as much time as they spend on their feet, footwear also needs to be regularly maintained.
+Midshipmen can save both time and money by visiting the Cobbler Shop in the 5th Wing Services Mall of Bancroft Hall.
+Whatever issues the shoes exhibit, chances are the cobblers can fix it.
+From rips to complete sole replacements, the Cobbler Shop is fully equipped to handle the task.

-Despite the Brigade meals and late-night snack options, there’s enough physical activity throughout the day to keep the “Freshman 15” at bay, but bodies do change over 4 years.
-When uniforms begin to fit a little more snug in some areas or too loose in others, they need to be altered to maintain a professional look.
-Also found in Bancroft Hall’s basement, the Repair Tailor Shop’s mission is to provide expert alterations, repairs, and monogramming services to the Brigade.
+When uniforms begin to fit a little more snugly in some areas or too loosely in others, they must be altered to maintain a professional look.
+Also found in Bancroft Hall’s 5th Wing Services Mall is the Tailor Shop whose mission is to provide expert alterations, repairs, and monogramming services to the Brigade.

-You never know what small items may need to be purchased during a busy day.
-When a new notebook is needed before heading off to class, the Midshipmen Store is a just quick stop away.
-Or when suddenly missing a uniform item, the Uniform Store has it.
+Various items often need to be purchased during a busy day.
+When a midshipman needs a new notebook before heading off to class, the Midshipmen Store is a quick stop away.
+Or if a midshipman suddenly finds themselves missing a uniform item, they can visit the Uniform Store.

 Topics: Insider